 Pupils will continue to develop their early academic skills and be able to complete independent work tasks.
 Pupils will experience accessing the community for fun activities and building their interests.
 Pupils will experience using public transport and develop their employability skills based upon their vocational profile.
+These may include enterprise jobs such as using the till for the school tuck shop and making items for sale.

 Pupils develop some entry level functional academics such as using stationary, numbers and some phonic work.
 They will begin to follow a routine of the school such as sit with others for lunch and sit in small groups for 'Attention Autism' with interest.
 Pupils may experience trips to the shop and practice following a shopping list, using a debit card, and paying for shopping using self-service checkouts.
 Pupils will develop their vocational skills such as gardening and some basic catering, in keeping with their interests.
+Pupils will develop their employability skills such as selling in the school tuck shop.